CNN star Chris Cillizza’s Q & A session becomes epic disaster as critics savage his ethics, biases

 "Why do you think so many other journalists think you suck?" another wrote, to which Cillizza replied: "Everyone -- even reporters -- is entitled to their opinion about my work."

-"Why did CNN hire a joke such as yourself?"
+"Why did CNN hire a joke such as yourself," another participant asked.

 "Similarly, do you acknowledge in any way that there's an issue with treating politics as entertainment or sport rather than something with life-and-death consequences?" someone also commented.